TRUSTS AND ESTATE PLANNING

 Full Trust pricing is at the bottom of this page.

-Stand Alone Revocable Trusts (not as a Full Trust package; not including Wills, DPoA's, HCD's):
+Stand Alone Revocable Trust + Pour Over Will (not a Full Trust package: does not including DPoA or

 - $2,000 (includes notarization and Funding)